spree/spree-guides/content/integration/tutorials/connecting_custom_endpoints.md

 To ensure your endpoint only processes messages from the hub you must configure a preshared key that the hub will include as a HTTP header with each message it delivers.

-If you've used the Endpoint Base library to create your endpoint then security checks are already built-in and you just need to configure the `ENDPOINT_KEY` environment variable with a 32 digit (or longer) secret token of your choosing.
+If you've used the endpoint base library to create your endpoint then security checks are already built-in and you just need to configure the `ENDPOINT_KEY` environment variable with a 32 digit (or longer) secret token of your choosing.

 ## Registering your endpoint.